 Indigenous candidates must apply through the Ontario Universities’ Application Centre (OUAC) and should expect to meet the general admission conditions for each program (at minimum the university admission average of 75%) and deadlines for undergraduate admission, including completion of the Personal Statement of Experience (PSE) and any applicable supplementary essays.

-Offers of admission will be made to Indigenous candidates whose total application shows strong evidence of academic preparedness and potential.
 Students who are admitted under this policy will be encouraged to make use of the academic advising and academic support services available to all students at Queen’s University.
 Students will be introduced to the contacts and services available at the Four Directions Indigenous Student Centre during the application process, upon admission, and during Orientation Week.